pivotal/blog/content/post/concourse-no-elb.md

 This simple solution has a downside: the Concourse URI's requires a port number at the end (e.g. the URI would be https://ci.nono.io:4443 instead of https://ci.nono.io). <sup>[[privileged]](#privileged)</sup>

-Another disadvantage to using the Concourse server's native TLS is that the server can't automatically redirect a client to use TLS.
-For example, if one connects to http://ci.nono.io:8080, it will not redirect them to https://ci.nono.io:4443 to ensure an encrypted session.

 [Here](https://github.com/cunnie/deployments/blob/1e9a96203acfd806822834f4d6932225771c834b/concourse.yml)
 is a sample BOSH manifest which uses Concourse's built-in TLS.